Do you have a healthy eating strategy for big holiday parties?

 But my key positioning is in frontloading the meal.
 I bring at least two appetizers that I know my kids like and coincidentally forget to tell them to “save room for dinner.”
 I might even subversively encourage them to pig out on what I brought by quietly serving rather large portions.

-It’s like the optimist’s glass half full: if my kids are half full of nourishing foods, I don’t have to worry so much about telling them not to eat the junk.
+It’s like the optimist’s glass half full: if my kids are half full of nourishing foods, like this dip, I don’t have to worry so much about telling them not to eat the junk.

 Over the years I’ve also established a few specialties that are so good, family members request that I bring them again and again. [insert maniacal mastermind laugh here] They’re playing right into my hands!
 Everyone wins.